Thinkwise/docs/docs/sf/iterations.md

 ### Unplanned nodes

-The *Unplanned* node is used to group requirements and work that have not yet been assigned to an iteration that can function as a kanban board.
+The *Unplanned* nodes are used to group requirements and work that have not yet been assigned to an iteration that can function as a kanban board.
 Ideally, no work is present in an unplanned node.

 ### Drag-drop